cherniaky/todo.fasm/README.md

 To-Do Web Application in flat assembler for Linux x86_64

-Features:
+## Features:

 - Completely self-contained single static executable (depends only on Linux x86_64 kernel);
 - Includes its own simple HTTP Server listening to port 6969 (hardcoded);
-- Frontend works without JavaScript.
+- Frontend works without JavaScript;
+- XSS support in case you still wanna have JavaScript on the Frontend;

 ## Quick Start